pitrak13/Deploy-to-Azure/README.md

+On push to this repo:
-Auto deploy on push to Azure
+- Auto deploy to Azure

 https://pp-pong.azurewebsites.net/